razisyed97/mettleAI-Front-end-Interview/README.md

 # mettleAI Front-End Developer Intern Interview

-## Interview Task

-Build the Patient Referral Form using this [design spec](https://www.figma.com/file/XIHFNbIXykq8KosWEIryhoRJ/Patient-Referral-Form-interview?node-id=0%3A1).

-There is no need to build any backend (api layer, server, database).
-For simulating form submission, you can do a POST to /api/referrals

-## Duration
+## Assumptions

-Up to 8 hours.
-We do not expect you to complete the assessment in this time.
+* Create a Patient Referral Form according to the specifications provided using Material UI and Use Places Autocomplete.
+* Add Save and Delete buttons to the intake form instead of the expansional panel.
+Save button allows user to update their form prior to final submission.
+*

+## What needs to be done given more time ⏰

+*

+## 💻 Getting Started 💻

+1. Install dependencies using the npm install command.
+2. Start the web server using the npm start command.
+The app will be served at http://localhost:3000/.

 ## Submission
 1. Fork this repo